Robust quantum dots charge autotuning using neural network uncertainty: Line detection

 \subsection{Results}

-With appropriate meta-parameters (supplementary Table~\ref{tab:model-parameter}), the line classification task reached more than \qty{90}{\percent} accuracy on every dataset and model combination (Table~\ref{tab:line-results}).
-The most significant performance difference between \ac{NN} architectures is visible in the \ac{Si-SG-QD} dataset, where convolution layers are necessary to filter the oscillating parasitic background.
-With \ac{GaAs-QD} and \ac{Si-OG-QD} datasets, the benefit of the convolution is less evident since the measurement noise is lower and the transition lines are often clearly visible.
-On every dataset, the classification performance of the Bayesian \ac{CNN} is close to that of their classical counterparts, but the additional complexity of the Bayesian layers slows down the training by a factor of \num{4} on average.
-No overfitting was observed during the training (supplementary Figures~\ref{fig:train-progress}), suggesting that the dropout of the classical layers and the Bayesian layers act both as efficient regularization methods.
+With appropriate meta-parameters (Supplementary Table~\ref{tab:model-parameter}), the line classification task reached more than \qty{90}{\percent} accuracy on every dataset and model combination (Table~\ref{tab:line-results}).
+The most significant performance difference between the \ac{NN} architectures is visible for the \ac{Si-SG-QD} dataset, where convolution layers are necessary to filter the oscillating parasitic background.
+For the \ac{GaAs-QD} and \ac{Si-OG-QD} datasets, the benefits of the convolution are less evident, since the measurement noise is lower and the transition lines are often clearly visible.
+For all the datasets, the classification performance of the Bayesian \ac{CNN} is close to that of their classical counterparts, but the additional complexity of the Bayesian layers slows down the training by a factor of \num{4} on average.
+No overfitting was observed during training (Supplementary Figure~\ref{fig:train-progress}), suggesting that the dropout of the classical layers and the Bayesian layers both act as efficient regularization methods.